|

 require frequent visits to the beach to find a certain

 colour to complete a picture.
-The present collection of
+The present collection

-can be if we look after it. |
+world can be if we look after it. |

 |